 - USB / CD / DVD as data

-Accompanying the master must be a clearly legible TOC or cue sheet showing the Start and Finish times of each track, the Artist and Title, track names, Label and Catalogue Number (if used) and if you like, any inscriptions required on the vinyl runout grooves – limit 10 characters
+Accompanying the master must be a clearly legible cue sheet showing the Start and Finish times of each track, the Artist and Title, track names, Label and Catalogue Number (if used) and if you like, any inscriptions required on the vinyl runout grooves – limit 10 characters

 Unless specifically instructed otherwise, we will cut your master exactly as it is presented.
 We can of course EQ, limit, compress, re-edit and if necessary we can cut a reference acetate / dub plate for your approval, at an extra cost.

 A and B Sides

 Masters can be supplied as 2 continuous WAV files or individual tracks

 Please ensure you supply a cue sheet (particularly if supplying masters as 2 continuous WAV files so the cutting engineer can know exactly where tracks begin and end

 If supplying individual tracks, please ensure that they are named A1, A2 / B1, B2 etc so there is no confusion about which order and on what sides the tracks are to be located when cutting.
 It is important to include the silence you require between tracks in the actual tracks as we will not introduce silence or gaps between the tracks when we compile your master for cutting.

 All tracks should be level matched and EQ’d to your taste.
 Unlike CD’s, vinyl levels are relative.
 There’s nothing to be gained by squeezing a master though a digital maximiser such as a TC Electronics Finaliser set on ‘maximum’ to produce a constant digital level of O dB, unless you particularly like that sort of sound.